-I have a blog post guide for yoga studio software where I look at different platforms for yoga teachers like Interval, Ribbon, Momoyoga or Ubindi to name just a few.
-I recommend that you make a list of your requirements, your must-haves, and then check out some platforms to find the one that’s best for you.
+I have a blog post guide for yoga studio software where I look at different platforms for yoga teachers like Interval, Ribbon, Momoyoga, and Ubindi to name just a few.
+I recommend that you make a list of your requirements, and your must-haves, and then check out some platforms to find the one that’s best for you.
 There are really great options and I don’t have one that I recommend above all others.

 3. Pricing Your Membership